Fruitvale Station: Plot

 The film depicts the last day of the life of Oscar Grant III, a 22-year-old from Hayward, California, before he was fatally shot by BART Police in the early morning hours of January 1, 2009.
-The movie begins with the actual footage of Grant and his friends being detained by BART Police at the Fruitvale station in Oakland on January 1, 2009, at 2:15 a.m., right before the shooting.
+It begins with actual footage of Oscar and his friends being detained by BART Police at the Fruitvale station in Oakland on January 1, 2009, at 2:15 a.m., right before the shooting.

-Grant and his girlfriend Sophina argue about Grant's recent infidelity.
-He unsuccessfully attempts to get his job back at a grocery store.
-He briefly considers selling some marijuana but decides to dump the stash.
-Grant later attends a birthday party for his mother, Wanda, and agrees to take the BART train to see fireworks and other New Year's festivities in San Francisco since she worries about him driving.
+Oscar and his girlfriend Sophina argue about Oscar’s recent infidelity.
+He unsuccessfully attempts to get his job back at Farmer Joe's, a grocery store.
+He briefly considers returning to dealing marijuana, but instead decides to dump his stash.
+In the evening, he attends a birthday party for his mother, Wanda, and agrees to take the BART train to see fireworks and other New Year's festivities in San Francisco, since she worries about him driving.

-On the return train, Katie, a customer at the grocery store where Grant used to work, recognizes Grant and calls out his name.
-This causes a man Grant knew in prison to notice him, and a fight breaks out.
-The BART police respond to the scene.
-Grant is among the passengers the BART police attempt to arrest.
-While being restrained by officers Caruso and Ingram, he is shot in the back by Ingram.
+On the return train, Katie, a customer at the grocery store where Oscar used to work, recognizes him and calls out his name.
+This causes a man Oscar knew in prison to notice him, and a fight breaks out.
+BART police respond to the scene, and Oscar is among the passengers who are detained.
+While being restrained by officers Caruso and Ingram, Ingram shoots Oscar in the back.
 A stunned Caruso demands to know what happened.
-Grant is rushed to the hospital and dies shortly after emergency surgery.
+Oscar is rushed to the hospital and dies just hours after undergoing emergency surgery.

-Title cards at the end describe the aftermath: Grant's killing sparked a series of protests and riots across the city after several witnesses recorded the incident with cellphones and video cameras.
-The BART officers involved were fired, and "Ingram" (the officers' names were changed) was later tried and found guilty of involuntary manslaughter, claiming he mistook his gun for his Taser and served an 11-month sentence.
-The final footage is of a gathering of people celebrating Grant's life on January 1, 2013, with Grant's daughter, Tatiana, standing among them.
+Onscreen text describes the aftermath: Oscar's killing sparked a series of protests and riots across the city after several witnesses recorded the incident with cellphones and video cameras.
+The BART officers involved were fired, and "Ingram" (the officers' names were changed) was later tried and found guilty of involuntary manslaughter, claiming he mistook his gun for his taser, and served a 11-month sentence.
+The final footage is of a gathering of people celebrating Oscar's life on January 1, 2013, with Grant's daughter, Tatiana, among them.